Speedsaver/archlinuxarm-orangepi-zero/README.md

     ./ct-ng arm-unknown-eabi
     ./ct-ng build

+If you use this method, please edit the Makefile to change the prefix of the toolchain from `arm-none-eabi-` to `arm-unknown-eabi-`.
 Alternatively if you run archlinux, you can install the arm-noneabi toolchain (gcc, binutils...)
+On ubuntu you can install gcc-arm-none-eabi.

 Preparing the files
 ===================